raspberrypi/documentation/raspbian/applications/camera.md

 --mode,	-md
 ```

 Sets a specified sensor mode, disabling the automatic selection.
-Possible values are :
+Possible values depend on which version of the camera module being used:

+Version 1.x (OV5647)

 |Mode| Size | Aspect Ratio |Frame rates | FOV | Binning |
 |----|------|--------------|------------|-----|---------|